randallhunt/yesmailcodingtest/README.md

 Robot code is located in src/robot

 The example can be run by executing `npm run robot` at the command line.

+## Requirement 5
+The HTML/CSS layout can be found in src/index.html

+CSS is written into the HTML file, simply for brevity.